Economist say consumer demand continues to drive labor shortage

 GREENVILLE, N.C.
-(WNCT)- Empty store shelves, long lines, and a lot of “Help Wanted” signs…. since the start of th pandemic, economic uncertainty has continued to created challenges.
+(WNCT) — Empty store shelves, long lines, and a lot of “Help Wanted” signs.
+Since the start of the coronavirus pandemic, economic uncertainty has created challenges.

-Two years later, restaurants, stroes and manufactureres continue to struggle to find enough employees.
+Two years later, restaurants, stores and manufacturers continue to struggle to find enough employees.
 Economists say from career changes to a huge boom in consumer demand, there simply are not enough unemployed people to fill open positions.

-Chair and Professor of Economics at ECU, Dr. Haiyon Liu, said the current unemployment rate is back to what it was before COVID, aroung six-percent.
-He said, it all comes down to huge economic disruptions.
+Chair and Professor of Economics at ECU, Dr. Haiyon Liu, said the current unemployment rate is back to what it was before COVID, around 6%.
+He said it all comes down to huge economic disruptions.

-He said, this is partially because people are pursuig some services more heavily that they missed out on during COVID, such as going out to eat.
+He said this is partially because people are pursuing some services more heavily that they missed out on during COVID, such as going out to eat.

 “So those are the kinds of the delayed consumption that’s kind of chasing a very limited supply for those goods and services,” said Liu.